 GeneCards Summary for CC2D1A Gene

 CC2D1A (Coiled-Coil And C2 Domain Containing 1A) is a Protein Coding gene.
 Diseases associated with CC2D1A include Autosomal Recessive Non-Syndromic Intellectual Disability and Non-Syndromic Intellectual Disability.
 Among its related pathways are Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
-Gene Ontology (GO) annotations related to this gene include signal transducer activity and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and RNA polymerase II transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is CC2D1B.

 UniProtKB/Swiss-Prot Summary for CC2D1A Gene